DiagRAMS-Technologies/api-docs/contents/pages/authentication.md

 # API Auth guide

-A text of welcome !
+Welcome to the API Authentication Guide!

+We're excited to have you onboard and help you get started with sending data to our API.

 ## First task !

-To start sending us data, you will need :
+To start sending us data, you will need:

 - `ML_PROJECT`
 - `ORGANISATION_ID`